cs50nestm/cs50labs/syntax/README.md

 submit50 syntax@cs50nestm/checks
 ```

+{% next %}

 Congratulations!
 You've completed the Syntax Lab in CS50AP!

+Feel free to refer back to the `More Syntax` section above as you work on future programming problems and labs!